fdcastel/Proxmox-Automation/README.md

     --privileged        Makes the container run as privileged user (default = unprivileged).
     --bridge            Use bridge for container networking (default = vmbr0) --install-docker    Install docker and docker-compose.
-    --no-docker-volume  Do not create a new volume for /var/lib/docker.
+    --no-docker-volume  Do not create a new volume for /var/lib/docker (default for PVE 8.1+).
     --docker-volsize    Set container volume size (default = 8G) --help, -h          Display this help message.
 ```